 When a book is launched, I design a new author assembly.
 This consists of a 35-minute session in which I explain to the pupils how the book was created.
 I talk about the writing process and explain how Martin creates the illustrations and cover.
 It also features a live storytelling performance of one of my ‘Impossible Tales’ and concludes with a Q & A. The assembly is inspirational and aspirational, reading for pleasure is promoted and lots of writing tips are shared.
 In primaries, a book signing accompanies the session.

 Although my school visits are limited to the North West, I love skyping schools further afield.
 Skype sessions work really well and I’m happy to have a chat about life as a writer and storyteller, answer the children’s questions and share extracts from the books.

-If you would like me to visit your school or for more information, including fees, please contact me directly via email at email@example.com or use the contact form.
+If you would like to make a booking or for more information, including fees, please contact me directly via email at email@example.com or use the contact form.